Maria Astrologes

 Amy Alcott- Born 1956

-Amy Alcott tells that she first started to play golf when becoming fascinated with the game after watching it on TV.
+The swing of Amy Alcott when she first joined the LPGA tour at the age of 18.
+Amy Alcott says that she first started to play golf when becoming fascinated with the game after watching it on TV.
 Self-taught, she would practice in the garden making her own small courses and using a child's imagination to overcome her self-made challenges.
 The natural thoughts of a young girl without technical detail in her mind can be seen in Amy`s 18-year-old swing.
 Using her optimum tempo she crashes through the ball.
 All the energy and violence can be seen in the contact and the momentum that carries her to the finish.
-Amy`s left heel rising is not a distraction and is often to be seen in great players who give it all they`ve got, especially in the lady's game.
+Amy`s left heel rising is not a distraction and is often to be seen in great players who give it all they`ve got, especially in the ladies' game.

 Betsy Rawls